-Elected term is May - April

-• Please start discussing elections at your regional meetings NOW!
+The elected term is May - April.
+CoC staff asked Steering Committee members to start discussing elections at their regional meetings now.

-NCCEH will facilitate an IN-PERSON regional leadership/UAC kick-off meeting on June 15!
-More info to follow soon . . .
+NCCEH will facilitate an in-person regional leadership/UAC kick-off meeting on June 15.
+More information to follow soon.